Facilities and access at Tring

 Resources to support your visit

-Pick up a free Explorer Bag from the information desk.
-The bags include a variety of resources and toys to support engagement with our displays.
-Have a go at spotting a range of animals in our challenge, get up close to specimens with a magnifying glass and play with fidget toys.
+Pick up a free Explorer Bag from our information desk.
+The bag includes resources and toys to support engagement with our displays, including challenges, magnifying glasses and fidget toys.

 Some of our staff are trained in basic Makaton.
-We have four Makaton-based gallery trails which explore the galleries:
+We have four Makaton-based gallery trails:

 Preparing for your visit